• What is PIDA?

 • The B.C.
 Ombudsperson;

-• Their union or employee association representative; or
+• Their union or employee or health professional association representative; or

 • Their own lawyer (at their own expense).